sunitparekh/sunitblog/data/sunitblog/posts/structured-logging.md

 > **Unique identifier across systems for transaction tracking**
 >
 > Use unique identifier to connect logs of a single transaction across multiple systems.
 This is useful technique in debugging and performance monitoring transactions with distributed systems.
-This technique is useful for 'incident tracking'.
+This technique is also useful for 'incident tracking'.

 ## How to aggregate logs?
 *******